Analyzing data provided by smart business applications, such as CPQ and CRM, facilitates business forecasting and planning.

 Hiring projections, budget numbers, IPOs and other forward-looking processes need something besides a record of historical events to effectively mitigate the risks associated with failing to attain anticipated performance levels.

-What if companies were able to analyse specific data from disparate sources and derive inferences from that data to guide their decision-making management processes?
+What if companies were able to analyze specific data from disparate sources and derive inferences from that data to guide their decision-making management processes?

 Smart Business Applications and Predictive Analytics